 - 2.15.
-"Individualised" refers to information from which a specific firm's information can be identified; - 2.16.
-"Pro-competitive gains" refer to increases in the total surplus or value realised by firms and consumers arising from trade due to an action and/or conduct by a firm; - 2.17.
-"Trade association" means an association established by firms that operate in a specific industry to promote the collective interests of its membership; - 2.18.
-"Trading condition" means any condition which affects a transaction including, but not limited to, credit terms, delivery charges, delivery schedules, minimum quantities, and interest charges; and - 2.19.
+"Individualised" refers to information from which a Firm's information can be identified; - 2.16.
+"Pro-competitive Gains" refer to increases in the total surplus or value realised by Firms and/or consumers arising from trade due to an action and/or conduct by a Firm; - 2.17.
+"Trade Association" means an association established by Firms that operate in a specific industry to promote the collective interests of its membership; - 2.18.
+"Trading Condition or Trading Term" means any condition or term which affects a transaction including, but not limited to, credit terms, delivery charges, delivery schedules, minimum quantities, and interest charges; and - 2.19.
 "Tribunal" means the Competition Tribunal, a juristic person established in terms of section 26 of the Act empowered to adjudicate competition matters in accordance with the Act.